MislavJaksic/Knowledge-Repository/QualityCode/CodeComplete.md

-﻿## Code Complete
+﻿# Code Complete

-Code Complete is a book written by Steve McConnell which explains why planning in software construction is important, describes how to build large maintainable programs and how excellent systems look like.
-Code Complete argues that software construction is an important subject because it is the only activity that is guaranteed to happen.
+Code Complete, written by Steve McConnell, explains why planning software construction is important.
+It describes how to build large maintainable projects.
+Code Complete argues that software construction is important because it is the only activity that is guaranteed to happen.

 ## Chapter 3: Measure twice, cut once

+When are you ready to begin construction?

+Prerequisites and preparation: risk reduction.

 Chapter 3 describes how writing prerequisites and careful preparation reduce risk of failure and allow construction to happen smoothly from beginning until